 - Practice, Practice, Practice: As the old saying goes, “practice makes perfect.”
 The best way to get comfortable with test taking is to practice it.
 You want to be able to walk confidently into the exam center, feeling ready for the exam.
 Try out as many practice tests as possible so that you can get familiar with the style, pace, and challenges of the exam.
 A month before the scheduled test date, I focused only on taking practice tests, especially the comprehensive ones.
 I found this approach helpful because it made me conscious of my pace and helped me identify those chapters I needed to revisit.

 - Give Yourself a Break: After months of studying, you’ll sure need a break before the exam.
-For at least 24 hours before the exam, I stopped any form of studying.
-I used the time to get good sleep, listen to calming music, and make a few phone calls that were unrelated to my exam.
-This break helped to eliminate any form of outside pressure.
+I stopped any form of studying for at least 24 hours before the exam.
+I used the time to listen to calming music, take a walk, and get some good sleep.
+This break helped me to relax and get ready to conquer.
+Haha!
 So, give yourself a break and get in the right state of mind before your exam.

-According to Philip Stanhope, 4th Earl of Chesterfield, “whatever is worth doing at all, is worth doing well.”
-Since you have decided that being certified is an important step in your career, ensure that you improve your chances of passing by preparing adequately.
+Since you have decided that being certified is an important step in your career, ensure that you improve your chances of success by preparing adequately.